Culrain: Surrounding area

 Overlooking the Kyle of Sutherland is the early 20th-century Carbisdale Castle.
 This was home to the exiled King of Norway during the German occupation of Norway during World War II.

 Travel

 Trains between Inverness and Thurso stop at Ardgay railway station and Culrain railway station (a request stop).
 The youth hostel is closed.

 Buses between Inverness and Lairg stop in Ardgay and Bonar Bridge.

+In the 1890s, a branch railway to Lochinver was proposed, but was never developed any further.